-Sombit Roy: I started to prepare for GD as soon as the results were declared.
-I did enroll myself in a coaching institute and attended all the GD sessions.
+Sombit Roy, CAT Topper and alumni of IIT-D shares his preparation tips for GD "I started to prepare for GD as soon as the results were declared.
+I did enrol myself in a coaching institute and attended all the GD sessions.
 I always took notes of what others were speaking.
 It does help a lot.
 After every GD session the individual feedback which I got from the faculty I took them very seriously and tried to follow them from the next GD onwards.
 I think being part of mock GDs is a must as it helps a lot.
 You learn a lot not only about the topic but also about how to conduct yourself in the GD which includes your body posture and the way you speak.
 Knowledge is the key in GD and hence one needs to read anything and everything around starting from magazines, newspaper, blogs etc. Being aware of the current affairs is a must.
 It is also very important to have the ability to listen to others and not to interrupt.
 Try not to be a part of the fish market and do make your point.
 It is very important to have a strategy as to when you should make the point so that you are heard.

 Stating the objective of GD or Group Exercise, Kudva mentions, “The objective of a group discussion is to appraise a candidate’s ability to critically analyse a given piece of information and collectively work in a group to arrive at a solution or develop a perspective.
 B-schools conduct GDs to find out whether candidates possess the qualities that are critical to become an effective manager.
 The rationale behind this exercise is that when a group of students is given a task to accomplish within an unstructured situation, they will try to accomplish it by establishing some order or structure.
-In this process, they will reveal some of their personality characteristics.
+In this process, they will reveal some of their personality characteristics."

 Personal Interview- PI